insure logo

 Today, fewer people are commuting to work.
 “As a result of the pandemic, we’re seeing consumer driving behavior changing permanently in many instances,” Hernandez says.

-As a result, there has been a “notable increase of new customers” who can benefit from mileage-based insurance programs, she says.
+As a result, she says there has been a “notable increase of new customers” who can benefit from mileage-based insurance programs.

 What is considered low mileage for car insurance?

-However, some insurers find that you have to drive less than 10,000 miles to qualify for low mileage, and they wait to hand out bigger discounts until you’re under that number of annual miles.
+However, some insurers require that you drive less than 10,000 miles to qualify for low mileage, and they wait to hand out bigger discounts until you are under that number of annual miles.

 “The typical candidate who would benefit from a mileage-based insurance program drives less than 10,000 miles a year,” Hernandez says.